Temporal Variational Implicit Neural Representations: Related work

 \subsection{Learning implicit neural representations}

 \paragraph{Hypernetworks} denoted as \( g_{\phi} \), are neural networks that generate parameters \( \theta = g_{\phi}(\cdot) \) for another neural network \( f_{\theta}(\cdot) \) \citep{ha2016hypernetworks}.
-A key advantage of hypernetworks is that they can learn to generate task-specific model parameters.
-This makes them particularly suitable for meta-learning scenarios by quickly adapting to new tasks. \citet{zhao2020meta} showed that meta-learning a hypernetwork effectively modulates inner-loop optimization and adapts features task-dependently using model-agnostic meta-learning. \citet{nguyen2022variationalhyperencodingnetworks} proposed to generate parameters of the approximate posterior and likelihood of a Variational Autoencoder (VAE) model to perform multiple tasks.
-Moreover, recent works have shown hypernetworks to be useful for generating parameters for implicit neural representations \citep{gasp,koyuncu2023variational}.
+Hypernetworks can generate task-specific model parameters, making them suitable for meta-learning scenarios that require quick adaptation to new tasks. \citet{zhao2020meta} showed that meta-learning a hypernetwork effectively modulates inner-loop optimization and adapts features task-dependently using model-agnostic meta-learning. \citet{nguyen2022variationalhyperencodingnetworks} proposed to generate parameters of the approximate posterior and likelihood of a Variational Autoencoder (VAE) model to perform multiple tasks.
+Recent works have shown hypernetworks to be useful for generating parameters for implicit neural representations \citep{gasp,koyuncu2023variational}.